Jawsenigma/PDIncident_Visualizations/README.md

 - *Cluster Analysis*: Identifies the top 10 terms for each cluster to interpret cluster characteristics.
 - *Visualization*: Uses PCA to reduce the data to 2D and creates a scatter plot, with clusters colored differently for easy analysis.

+### Incident Types Comparison:
-- **Incident Types Comparison**: A bar graph displays the comparison of different incident types, helping to visualize the distribution of incidents.
+A bar graph displays the comparison of different incident types, helping to visualize the distribution of incidents.

+### Location Mapping:
-- **Location Mapping**: Incidents are geocoded and visualized on an interactive map centered on Oklahoma.
+Incidents are geocoded and visualized on an interactive map centered on Oklahoma.
 The map shows the location of each incident using geocoded coordinates derived from street names.

 ## Technologies Used